ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Adaptive resolution simulations

 \subsection{Self-adjusting adaptive resolution simulations}

 Many complex systems, such as proteins, membranes and interfaces, do not feature regular spherical or planar geometries.
 Furthermore, they undergo large-scale conformational changes during simulation.
-Therefore, recently a scheme was derived within the force interpolation approach that allows AT regions of any arbitrary shape.
+Therefore, recently a scheme was derived that, within the framework of forced-based AdResS, allows AT regions of any arbitrary shape.
 Additionally, the AT region can change its geometry during the simulation to follow, for example, a folding peptide \cite{Kreis2016c}.
 This is established by associating several spherical AT regions with many atoms of a macromolecule, such that their overlap defines an envelope around the extended object.
 When it deforms, this shell adapts accordingly.

-This scheme is available in ESPResSo++ within the force interpolation approach in combination with the thermodynamic force.
+This scheme is available in ESPResSo++ within the force interpolation approach and in combination with the thermodynamic force.